zeixcom/ui-element/docs-src/pages/index.md

 ## Why UIElement?

 While there are many excellent JavaScript frameworks out there, UIElement embraces web standards without proprietary extensions.
 It deliberately eschews abstractions like HTML-in-JS (client-side rendering) or JS-in-HTML (logic in framework-specific attributes) in favor of directness.
-It does JavaScript state management and view updates the hard way, while still providing the benefits of declarative reactivity with a few functions to compose complex behavior.
+While it does state management and view updates the hard way internally, it provides the benefits of declarative reactivity with only a few functions to compose complex behavior for developers.

 UIElement differentiates itself through: